-Figure 6 shows the average U-values per building element in 2008 and 2014 for the total housing stock in Hungary and the 2014 EU average.
+Figure 5-6 shows the average U-values per building element in 2008 and 2014 for the total housing stock in Greece.
 The change between U-values in 2008 and 2014 is due to the combined effect of new construction and refurbishment of the existing stock and related national requirements.